 Funds from operations

-Proponents of non-GAAP reporting argue that including this information presents a more nuanced view of the company to investors.
-Critics argue that using non-GAAP financial statements could result in fraudulent reporting.
+Proponents of non-GAAP reporting believe that including this information presents a more nuanced view of the company to investors.
+Critics argue that using non-GAAP financial statements could result in misleading or fraudulent reporting.
 In particular, the SEC has issued a statement advising caution when it comes to pro forma statements.

 Most companies operate on either a cash or accrual accounting basis.
-Cash-basis accounting records revenue after the business receives the cash.
-In contrast, accrual accounting records revenue after a buyer receives the goods or services ― whether or not the company has received payment.
+Cash-basis accounting records revenue when the business receives payment.
+In contrast, accrual accounting records revenue when a customer receives the goods or services — whether or not the company has been paid.

 GAAP FAQs

 GAAP standardizes the financial reporting process and creates a common accounting language that all U.S.-based businesses can follow.
-It ensures that all companies follow the same reporting procedures, making it easier for investors to understand and compare financial statements.
+It ensures that all companies adhere to the same reporting procedures, making it easier for investors to understand and compare financial statements.
+GAAP also requires companies to report their financial data fairly and accurately.
+Maintaining GAAP standards builds trust in the financial markets and makes it easier for investors to feel confident investing in companies.

-GAAP is required for all publicly traded companies in the United States.
-However, many private companies also follow these standards.
-GAAP standards apply to all corporate, nonprofit and government accounting practices.
+GAAP is required for all publicly traded companies in the U.S. However, many private companies also choose to follow these standards.
+GAAP standards apply to corporate, nonprofit and government accounting practices alike.

 If you aren't a publicly traded company, following GAAP standards may not be necessary.
 However, all businesses should be familiar with these five basic accounting principles: